Skip to content

 Which Virtual Team Building Games Should You Avoid?

-LearnClash cuts any virtual team building game that relies on forced vulnerability, long camera performance, vague rules, or fake urgency.
+LearnClash cuts any virtual team building game built on forced vulnerability, long camera performance, vague rules, or fake urgency.
 Remote teams already carry enough coordination cost.
-A game should make the next work interaction easier, not leave people recovering from mandatory fun.
+A good game makes the next work interaction easier.
+A bad one leaves people recovering from mandatory fun.

 Red-flag chart for virtual team building games: forced vulnerability, long camera time, unclear rules, mandatory after-hours play, and no opt-out path Figure 7: If the game needs pressure to work, it is the wrong game.